sureshsugumar/HierNet/README.md

 4. Test on custom images
   -- python test_image.py  (images in the images folder will be processed and outputs displayed on console)

-Acknowledgements: This project has referenced many other respositories for code and reused with major modifications.
-My sincere thanks to all of them, without which this project would not have existed.
+Acknowledgements: This project has referenced many other respositories for code, and reused some of the code with extensive modifications.
+My sincere thanks to all of those repository authors, without which this project would not have existed.
+This is a open community anyway!

+Cheers
+Suresh